ODonnellM/clickLight/README.md

 # Clicklight.js
 ##About

 Clicklight is a jQuery plugin developed for use with image maps where highlighting is necessary.
-Using a simple and modular api, a clicklight instance can hook onto any image with an associated map and immediatley start providing functionality.
-For those wanting a more customized use case, digging deeper into the plugin through callbacks and overwrites of default behavior is also possible.
+Using a simple and modular api, a clicklight instance can hook into any image with an associated map and immediatley start providing functionality.
+For those wanting a more customized use case, digging deeper into the plugin through callbacks and overwrites of default behavior is also available.

 ##Dependancies

 Clicklight has not yet been tested on all browsers but should function without incident on any browser with support for HTML 5's canvasing.

 This plugin was built over jQuery 3.1.1.
-Any issues with other versions will be noted here as issues are discovered.
+Any issues with other versions will be noted here as they are discovered.

 ##Using the plugin

 Using clicklight.js is fairly simple in most cases, and can still be easily built into just about any ecosystem where it's funcionality is needed.
 Walking through the basics should give you an idea of how you